Geofencing & Location Tracking

 Knowing Where Your Employees Are

-Geofencing is all about keeping track of where your employees are, and if they are in the correct location.
+Geofencing is all about keeping track of where your employees are, and if they are in the correct location at the time they check-in or check-out of their shifts.
 As such, the most crucial piece of information is the users’ current position.
 This is provided by the Geolocation API widely available on all modern browsers.
 The “Get Current Position” function will retrieve your current position and the “Watch Position” function allows you to specify a handler function to be called whenever your position changes.
 Both these functions return an object that stores the users’ position and accuracy.

 The position object is just a set of latitude and longitude values, and the accuracy gives us a tangible measure of the confidence that the reported position is your true position.
 This is represented by a circle of which your position is the center and accuracy is the radius.
 Basically, the browser is saying that it is 95% confident that your true position lies somewhere inside this circle.